4-shaft double weave: creating and exchanging layers

 Managing two shuttles

-I’ve already mentioned the importance of keeping track of your shuttles to avoid muddle.
+I’ve already mentioned the importance of keeping track of your shuttles for the sake of consistency.
 Besides this, however, managing the two shuttles is actually an important aspect of creating the effect you want from your double weave.

 You can choose to ‘interlock’ the two wefts at the selvedges to create a single piece of double density cloth, or you can leave the selvedges open to create tubes between two single layers.
 If you interlock at one selvedge and leave the other open, you can create woven pockets.
 This last option requires some mental agility to keep on track, but it is one of those things that is pleasing way beyond its practical applications: it is just so delightful that the weaving process enables us to do this.